realityfluxstudios/rfsbundlescraper/README.md

 # RFS Bundle Scraper

-This has turned into a script that will not only scrap IG bundles, but will also scrape Humble Bundle.
+This has turned into a script that will not only scrap Indiegala bundles, but will also scrape Humble Bundle.
 All of the information is then printed neatly in JSON for your own consumption.

-I use it specifically for a game database to organize all the bundles I own.
+A companion website will be made available

 ### How to use